rneilson/rnh.js/README.md

 #### `brklns (str)`

-Splits string on newlines, converts to text nodes, and inserts `<br>` elements in place of '\n'; returns array of nodes.
+Splits string on newlines, converts to text nodes, and inserts `<br>` elements in place of '\n'; returns array of nodes. `null` and `undefined` will be converted into the empty string.
+Other non-string types will be cast using `String()`.

 | Param | Type | Desc |
 | ----- | ---- | ---- |